 The Bruce Lee Diet

-On analysis of Bruce Lee's body, if you didn't know who he was, you would be forgiven for thinking he was a nutrional expert.
+On analysis of Bruce Lee's body, if you didn't know who he was, you would be forgiven for thinking he was a nutritional expert.
 In fact he was.
 Bruce Lee was devoted not only to Martial Arts but also his body.
 Always wanting to perform at his highest potential, Bruce had rigid controls on his diet which gave him prime physical conditioning.
 It is obvious just looking at the legend that Bruce was in excellent physical condition and it was once said by someone who met him that "touching his body was like hitting Mahogany".
-Although Bruce trained his body to it's peak performance at all times, he was only able to acheive this, as stated by himself because of his attitude towards his diet.
-There are many references made to 'The Bruce Lee Diet' however, this is a term used which only names the patterns and regimed of Bruce Lee's food and diet habits.
+Although Bruce trained his body to it's peak performance at all times, he was only able to achieve this, as stated by himself because of his attitude towards his diet.
+There are many references made to 'The Bruce Lee Diet' however, this is a term used which only names the patterns and regimes of Bruce Lee's food and diet habits.
 These regimes are of no secret with Bruce openly discussing them in his books and in documentaries.
 This article puts together the key and relevant information that you may wish to bring into your diet.

 Bruce Lee - "When you are a Martial Artist, you only eat what you require and do not get carried away with foods that do not benefit you as a Martial Artist"

 Bruce Lee Diet Rule #1 - Avoid empty calories